kpassapk/blog/content/posts/recce.md

 The `errors.Wrap` command is from [github.com/pkg/errors](https://github.com/pkg/errors), and provides stack traces and slightly improved semantics for dealing with error chains.

-The `prettyPrintRequest()` command will write out the `*http.Request` in a format understandable by the text-based REST clients.
+The `prettyPrintRequest()` command will write out the `*http.Request` in a format understandable by the text-based REST clients:

 ```